 aw hell yeah i'm excited for a good new sunny sweeney record

-― the raindrops and drop tops of lived, earned experience (BradNelson), Thursday, 16 March 2017 15:01 (two months ago) Permalink
+― the raindrops and drop tops of lived, earned experience (BradNelson), Thursday, 16 March 2017 15:01 (four months ago) Permalink

 Only made it half way through the new Sweeney til I had the thought that the whole taking pills/crazy ex-girlfriend cliches of recent female country are starting to wear thin.